Skip to main content

 Enhance barrier function

-Both oral and topical forms of niacinamide have been used to treat inflammatory skin conditions such as acne, psoriasis and rosacea.
+Both oral and topical forms of niacinamide are used to treat inflammatory skin conditions such as acne, psoriasis, and rosacea.

-Clinically, it has also been demonstrated to reduce pore size, improve skin texture and reduce the formation of fine lines and wrinkles.
-A 12-week clinical study of a topical 5% niacinamide emulsion demonstrated a 21% improvement in fine lines along with a 14% skin tone clarity and 15% radiance improvement.
+Clinically, niacinamide is shown to reduce pore size, improve skin texture, and reduce the formation of fine lines and wrinkles.
+A 12-week clinical study of a topical 5% niacinamide emulsion demonstrated a 21% improvement in fine lines, a 14% skin tone clarity, and 15% radiance improvement.

 Skin Lightening